koculu/Regor/docs/api/flatten.md

 ## Overview

-The `flatten` function is a utility provided by Regor.
-It recursively traverses a nested structure, such as an object, array, set, or map, and returns a flattened version of the structure.
+The `flatten` function recursively traverses a nested structure, such as an object, array, set, or map, and returns a flattened version of the structure.
 This means that it removes any nested references and produces a structure containing no refs.

 ## Usage